 - Joint catching or locking with movement

-How is arthritis evaluated?
+How is arthritis diagnosed and evaluated?

 When diagnosing arthritis, your doctor will likely do a complete physical examination of your entire body, including your spine, joints, skin and eyes.
 You may undergo blood tests to detect inflammation.
 In cases where an infection or gout is suspected, it may be useful to draw some fluid from a joint with a needle in order to analyze the contents of the material.
 In addition, your physician may order one or more of the following imaging tests: